Research Proposal Overview

 - Investigate the influence of habitat on the abundance, recruitment, reproduction, and natural mortality of FMP fish populations.

-- General research exploring ecosystem response to ocean warming particularly relating to lipid rich zooplankton abundance and juvenile pollock production.
+- Research on ecosystem response to ocean warming particularly relating to lipid-rich zooplankton abundance and juvenile pollock abundance and survival.

 IV.
 Fishery Management- Research dedicated to evaluating current fisheries management strategy and potential need for regulatory flexibility to adapt to ever changing environmental conditions.